tedcook94/smart_laundry/README.md

     - A comma-separated list of email addresses notifications will be sent to (e.g. tom<span>@tom.com,jerry<span>@jerry.com).
 <!-- -->
 - Debug Mode (default: un-checked)
     - Enable to replace the cycle status message with sensor outputs on the screen.
+May be helpful for adjusting threshold values.
+- Include Debug Info in Notification? (default: un-checked)
-May be helpful adjusting threshold values.
+    - Enable to include extra information about sensor outputs in your cycle notifications.
+May be helpful for adjusting threshold values.

 ---